• Skip to primary navigation

 • Chowder or soup.

-These are some food items that blend well with wild rice and complement the taste of rice without overpowering it.
+These are some food items that blend well with wild rice and go with the taste of rice without overpowering it.

 Note that wild rice grains are prone to getting infected by ergot, which is a highly toxic fungus.